frederickf/presentable/README.md

 Presentable is a small script/plugin/widget/thingy that adds a table of contents to HTML based presentations by parsing the header tags.

-See a examples and detailed instructions: [http://fcfeibel.com/presentable/](http://fcfeibel.com/presentable/)
+See examples and detailed instructions: [http://fcfeibel.com/presentable/](http://fcfeibel.com/presentable/)

 ## Framework Support